Neal Francis: Early life and education

 Francis was born in Livingston, New Jersey and raised in Oak Park, Illinois, a suburb of Chicago.
 He began playing the piano when he was a very young child, mimicking the sounds he heard on television.
-He started taking piano lessons with a classical teacher when he was four, and at 12, drawn to the blues, he began studying with boogie-woogie pianist Erwin Helfer.He played in his first band, the Reverend Funk Connection, in high school, and as a teenager sat in with blues artists at Chicago clubs.
+He started taking piano lessons with a classical teacher when he was four, and at 12, drawn to the blues, he began studying with boogie-woogie pianist Erwin Helfer.
+He played in his first band, the Reverend Funk Connection, in high school, and as a teenager sat in with blues artists at Chicago clubs.
 He briefly attended the University of Illinois at Chicago, where he studied architecture.

 Career

 Mud Morganfield, The Heard, Changes

 After graduating from high school, Francis played live dates with prominent blues artists including singer Mud Morganfield, the oldest son of Muddy Waters.
 In 2012, he joined The Heard, an instrumental funk band, and became the band's primary songwriter.
 A heavy drinker, and "addicted to everything", Francis was kicked out of the band in 2015.
 After getting sober he decided to go solo.

-In 2017, with bassist Mike Starr and drummer PJ Howard from The Heard, Francis began recording his first album, Changes, at producer Sergio Rios' Killian Studios in Los Angeles.
+In 2017, with bassist Mike Starr and drummer PJ Howard from The Heard, Francis began recording his first album, Changes, at producer Sergio Rios' Killion Studios in Los Angeles.
 In a blog post, he wrote: “Drinking held my music in a half-cocked slingshot.
 I was always so consumed by drugs and alcohol that I didn’t have the time, money, or creative energy to do it.
 Sobriety let it loose."
 In February 2018, with the basic tracks finished, Francis signed with Karma Chief Records, a subsidiary of Colemine Records.
 He spent the following months doing overdubs in Chicago with engineer Mike Novak.
 (Novak also recorded demos for the project, which were released as Changes (Demos) in 2021.)

 Changes was released in September 2019.
-It received significant praise from music critics, and made Album of the Year lists at radio stations including KEXP, KCRW, KDHX, WYCE, and Indie 102.3.
+It received significant praise from music critics, and made Album of the Year lists at radio stations including KEXP, KCRW, KDHX, WYCE, and KVOQ.

-In Plain Sight, Sentimental Garbage
+In Plain Sight, Sentimental Garbage, Francis Comes Alive, Return To Zero

 While touring in support of Changes, Francis and his longtime girlfriend broke up.
-When he returned to Chicago he moved into St. Peter’s United Church of Christ, where he had once worked as a music minister.
+When he returned to Chicago he moved into St. Peter's United Church of Christ, where he had once worked as a music minister.
 He said that a combination of sleep deprivation and emotional exhaustion emboldened him to ask if he could stay at the parsonage.